 Bhutan boasts as a bird- watchers paradise with 676 species of birds confirmed and recorded.
 Among the list are 19 species of birds listed a threatened and 12 as near threatened, by the Birdlife International.

 Bird watching in Bhutan started with the onset of tourism, and so many birdwatchers from across the world have traveled to Bhutan on guided tours.

 We at Bhutan Oasis Travel have a team of experienced professional bird watching guides.
-With their experience they can locate the best spots for spotting rare species.
-Our guides are very knowledgeable in local cultures, traditions and heritage with fluent English.
+With their experience, they can locate the best spots for spotting rare species.
+Our guides are very knowledgeable about local cultures, traditions, and heritage with fluent English.

 Birding in Bhutan